 We had been planning a hike up Stac Pollaidh (known locally as “Stac Polly”) but we had barely recovered from our Glencoe hike (Jesus, we’re unfit) and the many walks since, so we decided to skip it in favour of some shorter walks to some waterfalls.

-As much as I’d love to do the Stac Pollaidh hike, I’m really glad we didn’t miss the waterfalls.
+As much as I’d love to have done the Stac Pollaidh hike with my friend, I’m really glad we didn’t miss the waterfalls.

 First up was Clashnessie Falls, a lovely waterfall you can see from the road.
 Clashnessie itself is worth a stop because there’s a beautiful beach, sheep alongside the road, a scenic phone box; it’s just a charming, very rural Scottish village.

-The waterfall itself is beautiful, and one of the best I’ve seen in Scotland.
+The waterfall is beautiful too, and one of the best I’ve seen in Scotland.